securitylab-repository/open5gs_ciot/README.md

 Implemented packet duplication and forwarding of all packet in UP to IDS's ip:port.

-Follow the [documentation](https://open5gs.org/open5gs/docs/) at [open5gs.org](https://open5gs.org/)!
+(main branch is created to following open5gs original git) Follow the [documentation](https://open5gs.org/open5gs/docs/) at [open5gs.org](https://open5gs.org/)!

 ## Community